Who needs this guide and why country context matters

-Candidates paying deposits in foreign currencies, juggling multiple time zones, and trusting chat apps shoulder outsized fraud exposure.
+Candidates paying deposits in foreign currencies, managing time zones, and relying on chat apps face higher fraud exposure.

 Fee red flags (candidate-paid visas & guarantees)